Kingcells/register-mongosha/README.md

 ## Main Features

+ - **NEW!** Role add command.
- - **NEW!** If the member has a Tag on it, do not give a different name if the member has no tag on it.
+ -  If the member has a Tag on it, do not give a different name if the member has no tag on it.
  - **Male** and **Female** registration.
  - **Old registered** names.
  - **Top registration** system.